Yellow Fever

 YEFE

-The aim of this study is to generate the data needed to recommend fractional doses of any WHO prequalified YF vaccine to be used in emergency situations when there are insufficient standard doses to protect the population at risk.
-The priority is to determine if a fraction of a vaccine dose (i.e. 1/5th) administered subcutaneously would be safe and immunogenic.
-We designed a double-blinded randomized controlled trial to assess the immunological non-inferiority and safety of a fractional dose compared to full dose for each of the four WHO pre-qualified YF vaccines in an adult population.
-Each vaccine was delivered in either its full dose or fractional dose.
-The study included an adult population, children and HIV infected adults.
+The YEFE trial aimed to generate the data needed to recommend fractional doses (i.e. 1/5th) of any WHO prequalified YF vaccine to be used in emergency situations when there are insufficient standard doses to protect the population at risk.
+This was a double-blind randomized controlled trial that assessed the immunological non-inferiority and safety of a fractional dose compared to standard dose for each of the four WHO pre-qualified YF vaccines in adults, children aged 9 to 59 months of age and HIV+ adults.
+Immunogenicity was assessed by PRNT50 at 10 days, 28 days and 1-year post-vaccination.
+Laboratory analyses were conducted at Institut Pasteur Dakar, Senegal.

 Country